kanghj/github-code-search/readme.md

 ## Call graphs

 A new dependency is https://github.com/gousiosg/java-callgraph.
 Clone that and mvn install it before building this project.
+Note https://github.com/gousiosg/java-callgraph/issues/30.
+Make the modifications as suggested in that issue if you run into ArrayIndexOutOfBoundsException

 ## Prerequisite